Venue & Settings

 - Go to Settings → Locations.

-- Enter the brand or group name.
+- Enter the brand or group name and select at least two eligible locations.

 - Upload a group logo if you want the public group page and share previews to use brand-level artwork.